5 Cultural Things to Do in Salzburg – Austria at Mozart’s Birthplace

 5. St Peter’s Abbey

-The city has a long and rich history from initially being an old Roman settlement in the Holy Roman Empire, later, an archbishopric – to today being a modern and vibrant city in Austria with a university, several art museums, and various other cultural things to do such as participating in the annual Salzburg Festival, as well as enjoying the marvelous alpine surroundings.
+The city has a long and rich history from initially being an old Roman settlement in the Holy Roman Empire, later, an archbishopric – to today being a modern and vibrant city in Austria with a university, several art museums, and various other cultural things to do such as participating in the annual Salzburg Festival, as well as enjoying the marvellous alpine surroundings.

 The highlights of the magnificent cathedral include the baptismal font (where Mozart was christened), the crypt, the façade made of Untersberg marble, the cathedral gates (Faith, Love and Hope) by Schneider-Manzell, Mataré and Manzú, seven remarkable and named bells, as well as the relics of the Saints Rupert and Virgil – to whom Salzburg Cathedral is dedicated.

-Under Prince-Archbishop Johann Ernst von Thun in the late 1600s, the lovely Mirabell Gardens were laid out with mythological statues created by Ottavio Mosto.
+Under Prince-Archbishop Johann Ernst von Thun in the late 1600s, the lovely Mirabell Gardens were laid out, with mythological statues created by Ottavio Mosto.
 It is today a top tourist attraction in Salzburg!

 Most remarkable are probably the catacombs that have served as a practical burial site for many Salzburg residents in the past.
 St Peter’s Catacombs may seem familiar to visitors since they have been used as a setting in the film ‘The Sound of Music’.